Is Too Hot To Handle staged? Everything we know about how much the producers set up

 Apparently they’re watching the contestants 24/7

 Too Hot To Handle, aka the horniest show on Netflix, is officially back and better than ever.
-The first episodes from season two dropped last week, and the next load of them are available to watch right now.
+Season three of the show has just dropped and it is so good.
 But if you’re watching Too Hot To Handle, you’re probably wondering: Just how much of it is staged?
 Is the show a liiiiittle bit set up, is it full-on scripted or do the Too Hot To Handle producers just fully let the contestants do their own thing?

 Luckily for us, former contestants (and even some of the show’s producers!) have spoken out and told us everything we need to know about whether Too Hot To Handle is staged.
 Apparently producers are in the villa 24/7, watching the contestants’ every move and even monitoring their breathing – but just how much do they set the show up?